-Orange Business Services and the consultancy Sia Partners released a position paper which explores how the digital phenomenon fundamentally changes ways of working by impacting employees, as well as how companies interact with their clients and partners, thereby creating new opportunities.
+Orange Business and the consultancy Sia Partners released a position paper which explores how the digital phenomenon fundamentally changes ways of working by impacting employees, as well as how companies interact with their clients and partners, thereby creating new opportunities.
 This position paper is based on a Europe-wide study – conducted in conjunction with Sia Partners and Harris Interactive – including more than 1,800 interviews with company CEOs, IT managers, business owners and Human Resources managers across five European countries.

 New ways of working to improve customer relationships